Enter the total cost of the copper and the total weight of the copper into the calculator to determine the cost per pound of copper.

 Definition:

-The first step in calculating the cost per pound of copper involves determining the total cost to extract a pound of copper.
-This calculation is then divided by the number of pounds extracted to determine the cost per pound.
+The first step in calculating the cost per pound of copper involves determining the total cost for the copper amount you are analyzing.
+This total cost is then divided by the total pounds of copper to determine the cost per pound.

-Depending on which method is used, the results could differ substantially from each other.
+Depending on which costs are included, the results can differ substantially from each other.